forkize/kayz/README.md

 \***[F]** is Frontend.

 ### P.S. ###
 I've seen that this task was the modified version of [this project](https://github.com/alahijani/zprojects).
-I think that's enough to have simple task, when projects becomes little bit complex, there was need to close all possible cases, which requires more time.
+I think that's enough to have simple task, because when project becomes a little bit complex, arises demand to close all possible cases, which requires more time.
+Also some of description is not clear to understand, for example:
+> 5. ProductInOrder - fields' definition is up to implementer It's not clear what does this field for.

+> Create user
+As I understand User's type is Manager and Waiter.
+So it's not clear, that whom can Manager create, only Waiter, or Manager too ?

+And also, if the Waiter was created, should he login via credential data, or what ?